 We are grateful that you are thinking of making Liberty your church home!
 We encourage you to join us at our next membership class where we will take an in-depth look at the values, statement of faith, and purpose of our church.
-We offer membership classes throughout the year at both of our campuses.
+We offer membership classes throughout the year at all of our campuses.
 Childcare is available.
 If you are interested in pursuing membership or would like to sign up for our next class, please use the form below.

 9AM - 12PM